Big Mama Rag: History

 Big Mama Rag was developed by a collective of feminists that recognized issues with traditional media outlets.
 The newspaper published eleven issues per year.

 Vicki Piotter, Peg Rapp, and Kay Young opened Women to Women Feminist Book Center in Denver in 1974, where many of the young feminists collected.
 During this time, Piotter was involved with Big Mama Rag.
 Other members included Chocolate Waters, Jackie St. Joan, Jane Severance, and Kathleen Riley.

 Big Mama Rag was part of the Liberation News Service.

 One of the original funders of the newspaper was Denver's Aton Foundation.
 Big Mama Rag requested additional funds from the Denver Sustaining Fund, but was rejected.
 The original collective were paid by an association of methodist women, but the grant eventually ran out.

 The original founders formed a "core group," which was open to anyone willing to meet twice a week and commit to the work.
 Most staffers were volunteers, with one paid staff member who had administrative responsibilities.
 They changed the name from "core group" to "collective" in order to remove the hierarchy associated with the term.

 In 1975, the BMR offices were vandalized.
 This compounded the newspaper's financial troubles.
 They saw this as a "deliberate political attack," where advertising and mailing lists, files and equipment were stolen or destroyed.
+The break-in had been a part of an ongoing FBI operation, FBI informant Tim Redfern was paid to surveil suspected socialists during the 1970s.

-As of 1980, BMR distributed about 2700 copies per month, and 2100 were free.
+As of 1980, BMR distributed about 2,700 copies per month, and 2,100 were free.